 Being a respected partner and contributor to the communities where it operates and where its employees live and work is critical to Paramount's success.
-Without the understanding and support of these communities, the Corporation risks damage to its reputation and regulatory and operational disruptions or delays that could prevent the efficient execution of development plans.

 Paramount works together with communities and stakeholders through participation in local operator and community groups, open houses and individual stakeholder meetings and discussions.
 The Corporation maintains stakeholder engagement plans for all of its core areas that are regularly updated to ensure that stakeholder concerns are addressed as operations evolve.
 Paramount registers significant stakeholder concerns and tracks them through their lifecycle until resolution.
 No community disputes were experienced in the last three fiscal years that disrupted or delayed any of the Corporation's operations.